OPEC works on deal to cut output, still needs Russia on board

 The non-OPEC source said a deal could still be done this week, though details remained unclear: "The Saudis and Russians have an agreement to cut.
 They are just working on the final details on the volumes and mechanisms."

-(Additional reporting by Ahmed Rasheed in Baghdad; Writing by Dmitry Zhdannikov; Editing by Dale Hudson)
+(Additional reporting by Shadia Nasralla and Olesya Astakhova in Vienna and Ahmed Rasheed in Baghdad; Writing and editing by Dmitry Zhdannikov and Dale Hudson; Graphics by Amanda Cooper)